Emaar Developments: Burj Khalifa

 The Burj Khalifa is the world's tallest building, with a total height of 829.8 metres (2,722 ft) and a roof height (excluding antenna) of 828 m (2,717 ft).
 Construction began in 2004 and the building was opened in 2010.
-The total cost of construction is estimated to be US$1.5 billion.
+The total construction cost is estimated to be US$1.5 billion.

 The building was opened in 2010 as part of a new development called Downtown Dubai.
 It was designed to be the centrepiece of large-scale, mixed-use development.
 Originally named Burj Dubai, it was later renamed in honour of the ruler of Abu Dhabi and president of the United Arab Emirates, Khalifa bin Zayed Al Nahyan.

 Dubai Mall

-Opened on 4 November 2008, Dubai Mall the world's largest shopping centre by total area covered, and is the 21st largest shopping mall in the world by grossable area.
+Opened on 4 November 2008, Dubai Mall the world's largest shopping centre by total area covered, and is the 29th largest shopping mall in the world by grossable area.

-It contains over 1,200 stores and in 2011 was the world's most visited building, attracting over 54 million visitors each year.
+It contains over 1,200 stores and in 2011, was the world's most visited building, attracting over 54 million visitors each year.

 At over 13 million square feet, the Dubai Mall has a total internal floor area of 5.9 million square feet (55 ha) and leasable space of 3.77 million square feet (35 ha).
 Dubai Mall includes: